shmindmaster/typescript-file-manager/.github/instructions/github-actions-ci-cd-best-practices.instructions.md

     - **`GITHUB_TOKEN` Permissions:**
         - Review the `permissions` block at both the workflow and job levels.
 Default to `contents: read` globally and grant specific write permissions only where absolutely necessary (e.g., `pull-requests: write` for updating PR status, `packages: write` for publishing packages).
         - Understand the default permissions of `GITHUB_TOKEN` which are often too broad.
-    - **Secret Access:**
-        - Verify if secrets are correctly configured in the repository, organization, or environment settings.
-        - Ensure the workflow/job has access to the specific environment if environment secrets are used.
-Check if any manual approvals are pending for the environment.
-        - Confirm the secret name matches exactly (`secrets.MY_API_KEY`).

     - **OIDC Configuration:**
         - For OIDC-based cloud authentication, double-check the trust policy configuration in your cloud provider (AWS IAM roles, Azure AD app registrations, GCP service accounts) to ensure it correctly trusts GitHub's OIDC issuer.
         - Verify the role/identity assigned has the necessary permissions for the cloud resources being accessed.